MalefactorIX/Damage-Processing-System/Spectra/Codex of Arms.md

 ## **Assists**
 ####    [Movement]
-All form of movement assistance is disallowed excluding those provided via the DPS system.
+All forms of movement assistance is generally disallowed outside what is officially provided.
 This includes but is not limited to...
    - Hard fall cancelling
    - Dashing/Dodgerolls
    - Jetpacks/Boostpacks/Boostpads